Ecodev/graphql-doctrine/README.md

 ### Information priority

-To avoid as much as possible code duplication, information are gathered from several places, where available.
+To avoid code duplication as much as possible, information are gathered from several places, where available.
 And each of those might be overridden.
 The order of priority, from the least to most important is: